mwaskom/seaborn/doc/aesthetics.rst

-Let's define a simple function to plot some offset sine waves to help us see the different stylistic parameters we can tweak
+Let's define a simple function to plot some offset sine waves to help us see the different stylistic parameters we can tweak.

 .. code:: python